Skip to main content

 8. Contract negotiation

-The data consumer starts the contract negotiation by sending a request for an agreement/contract
+The data consumer starts the contract negotiation by sending a request for an agreement/contract.

 9. Contract conclusion/success